NachtRaveVL/Simple-Homestead-Arduino/README.md

 Terraduino provides the common controller layer for water storage and transfer, thermal storage, environmental sensing, pumps, valves, heaters, shared power rails, scheduling, logging, and data publishing on Arduino-compatible microcontrollers.

-The library follows the same general controller/object design as Hydruino and Helioduino, with homestead-specific objects and scheduling behavior.

 Our Keep-It-Simple controller system:

 * Can operate entirely offline for normal local control.